kevinguo-ed/azure-docs/articles/azure-web-pubsub/overview.md

 **Support for a wide variety of client SDKs and programming languages:**

 Azure Web PubSub service works with a broad range of clients, such as web and mobile browsers, desktop apps, mobile apps, server process, IoT devices, and game consoles.
-Since this service supports the standard WebSocket connection with publish-subscribe pattern, it is easily to use any standard WebSocket client SDK in different languages with this service.
+Since this service supports the standard WebSocket connection with publish-subscribe pattern, it is easy to use any standard WebSocket client SDK in different languages with this service.

 **Offer rich APIs for different messaging patterns:**